cristianLucianPopescu/BirdFluCases/README.md

 # BirdFluCases
 A Python script that uses the ETL process to show data regarding the bird flu cases in wild birds.
 The steps in the script are as follows:
-download the CSV file form gov.uk
+download the CSV file from gov.uk
 process and analyze the data
 create the database and insert the data from the CSV file
 query the database